Zequez/logseq-vault/pages/Emotional Reactivity.md

 				- Give him [[Radically Responsible]] jobs to do.
 	- Triggers
 		- A phrase you say to yourself that gives permission to an energetic entity to devour your life energy.
+		- Feeding entities with your energy is a common survival strategy that works by disempowering yourself
 	- Traumas
 	- Voices
 	- Physical Imbalances